RiyadAhsan4516/hapijs-typescript-boilerplate/Readme.md

 N.B: The project is still ongoing.
 The following features are yet to be integrated :
  * Casbin RBAC/ABAC
  * Password Reset (Through email/ OTP)
- * TypeDi/tsyringe for dependency injection
+ * Dependency injection using typedi/tsyringe

     > #### This boilerplate is written following the service-repository pattern